AngleProtocol/merkl-docs/distribute-with-merkl/README.md

 ## Step-by-step process

+{% hint style="info" %}
+The Merkl Campaign creation page contains an extended FAQ that may be helpful if you encounter any issue while creating a campaign.
+{% endhint %}

 1. **Access the Campaign Creation Page**
    Go to the Merkl's App and go to the campaign creation section by selecting _Create Campaign_ from the dashboard.